 The Victoria Falls are one of the most iconic falls in the world.
 The falls, located on the Zambezi River, are on the border between Zambia and Zimbabwe.
 A UNESCO World Heritage site, the falls are one of the largest in the world, with a width of about a mile and a drop of more than 300 feet.
 On my flight from Johannesburg to Livingstone (Zambia), I was thrilled when the pilot announced that we would fly directly over the falls and that they would be visible on the left side of the plane – I almost cried with joy as I was sitting in row ‘A’!
 Lucky me!
 On the plane’s approach into Livingstone, we got a spectacular plane window view of the Zambezi gorges, downstream from the falls.
 I didn’t have my camera with me so I pulled out my iPhone (in Flight Mode of course) and started snapping.

 Moments later, the falls came into view.
 The Zambezi River can be seen in the bottom right of the photo (below) before it plunges into the gorge.
 The river then flows through the Victoria Falls gorges in a zig-zag pattern.
 The bridge that crosses the river is the famous Victoria Falls Bridge that connects Zimbabwe (right side of the bridge) and Zambia (left).
 This was an incredible aerial view of the Victoria Falls!

 Want to know what the falls look like from the ground?
-See this Velvet Moment or read about my visit to the Victoria Falls.
+Read about my visit to the Victoria Falls.